 How To Scuba Dive Without Certification?
-Don’t scuba dive without certification, unless you’re with a scuba instructor trying it out or being taught how to dive.
-You’ll not be aware of the risks and dangers that exist with scuba diving until you’ve gone through the training.
-If you value your life simply don’t.
-Just don’t dive without learning how to.
+Never scuba dive without certification unless you’re with a scuba diving instructor teaching to dive.
+Without a scuba certification you won’t understand the risks involved with scuba diving until you’ve gone through the training.
+If you value your life simply don’t dive without being certified.

 Even qualified divers have died scuba diving.
 Some of these have years of experience and thousands of dives under their belt.